 The Meadows at Martin Downs

 The Meadows at Martin Downs is a residential development located in Palm City, Florida.
 The 832 units of The Meadows are divided into six neighborhoods or villages — Greenwich, Lakemont, Mayflower, Brighton, Foxboro and Ridgewood — consisting of single-family homes, duplexes, four-unit townhouses, and four-unit patio homes.

 The Meadows is a gated community with round-the-clock security.
 The community provides for its residents amenities including a large heated swimming pool, a kiddies’ pool, a children’s playground adjacent to the pool, a basketball hoop, two lighted tennis courts, two lighted pickle ball courts, a horseshoe pitch and two bocce courts.
 Near the entrance of The Meadows, between the gatehouse and the fountain, is a 2200-square-foot recreation center, known as The Meadows House, which also houses the administrative offices of The Meadows Homeowners Association.

 The Meadows at Martin Downs Homeowners Association is responsible for the administration and management of The Meadows.
 The Board of Directors, together with a full-time property manager, is responsible for preparing an annual budget, employing staff, contracting for services (e.g., landscaping, security, maintenance, etc.), and enforcing the Covenants, By-laws and Rules & Regulations.

 The Board of Directors consists of seven members, one representative elected from each of the six villages, and one director elected at-large.
 Directors are elected to a two-year term of office.
-The Board is supported in its functions by eight Committees composed of volunteer homeowners.
+The Board is supported in its functions by nine committees composed of volunteer homeowners.

 A Brief History of The Meadows at Martin Downs